The US officially eliminated measles in 2000. It's about to lose that status.

 Nearly 30 other states have had measles outbreaks in the past 12 months, but those were much more short-lived than the ones in New York.

-"If that continues to the one year cutoff point - bang! they take back the elimination card," Schaffner said.
+"If that continues to the one year cutoff point - bang!
+They take back the elimination card," Schaffner said.

 That can cause trouble around the globe, leading to a deadly spread of the disease.
 Already, tens of thousands of people, mostly young children, die of measles each year globally.

-"I'm concerned it will reduce the motivation of other ministers of health around the world in trying to eliminate measles in their counties because they'll say, 'Gee if the U.S. couldn't maintain it, why should we work so hard on this?'"
+"I'm concerned it will reduce the motivation of other ministers of health around the world in trying to eliminate measles in their counties because they'll say, 'Gee, if the U.S. couldn't maintain it, why should we work so hard on this?'"
 Schaffner said.

 Doctors hope once the current outbreak ends, the CDC and others will do a better job of combating anti-vaccine propaganda on social media that encourage parents to ignore science and could end up costing the U.S. a great public health achievement.